 Downside: Staying competitive via this method would require frequent replacements and downtimes, as improved hardware development occurs at a high frequency.

 Emblems, the ownership token of Overline, represent a method for Overline miners to artificially boost their Mining Power without needing to add or upgrade their machines.

 The algorithm calculating the Overline bonus for EMB is logarithmic, meaning that as you own more Emblems, the relative cost of each bonus unit of Overline increases.
 To get any bonus reward you must have at least 6,757 EMB, which would result in 1 bonus Overline token and a total reward per mined block of 3 Overline tokens.
 Any amount below 6,757 EMB does not grant any Overline bonus to a miner who wins a block.
 To reach their maximum marginal utility, a miner would need 59,239,883 EMB, which would represent a bonus 164 OL (a total reward per mined block of 166 Overline).

-By enabling miners to win more blocks and even increase the rewards per blocks, Emblems provide "Synthetic Mining Power" in a way previously only possible by upgrading or adding new hardware to a miner's setup.
+By enabling miners to win more blocks and even increase the rewards per blocks, Emblems provide "Synthetic Mining Power" in a way previously only possible through upgrading or adding new hardware to a miner's setup.